bocarw121/next-utils-cli/README.md

 - When creating a page, and a route you can only select the `app` directory as the base.
 - For components and pages, you'll be prompted to choose a function type (arrow function or function declaration).
 - When creating a route, you have the flexibility to select multiple HTTP methods to associate with it.
+- When attempting to overwrite an existing directory you will be prompted to confirm the overwrite.

 ## License